Getting your Trinity Audio player ready...

 Everyone was huddled in the gaming area, killing time.

-Myles scrolled through his cell.
-Gene and Jammer, our classmate and unofficial third roommate, were playing War Damage.
+Gene cursed.
+He and Jammer, our classmate and unofficial third roommate, were playing War Damage.

 “Yeah.
 Yeah, we did.”